 2.518 Toner ― A salt of an organic dyestuff without inorganic extender.
 The term is also loosely applied to pure pigment dyestuff, but this use of the term is deprecated.

-2.519 Total Solids ― See ‘solids’.
+2.519 Total Solids ― See ‘solids’

-2.520 Touch Dry ― See ‘drying’.
+2.520 Touch Dry ― See ‘drying’

-2.521 Tumbling ― See also ‘rumbling’.
+2.521 Tumbling ― See ‘rumbling’.
 A process used in some paint storehouses whereby containers are repeatedly up-ended to redisperse pigments, which may have settled or called during storage of paint.

 2.522 Turpentine ― A colourless volatile liquid, distilled from the products of certain pine trees and consists of complex mixture of terpene hydro-carbons.